 The National Organic Program regulations were adopted to bring standardization to the use of the term organic.
-Except for operations whose gross agricultural income from organic sales totals $5,000 or less, farm and processing operations that grow and process organic foods must be certified by USDA-accredited certifying agents.
-The Maryland Department of Agriculture (MDA) is a USDA accredited certifying agent for producers and handlers located in Maryland.
+Except for operations whose gross agricultural income from organic sales totals $5,000 or less, farm operations that grow and process organic foods must be certified by USDA-accredited certifying agents.
+The Maryland Department of Agriculture (MDA) is a USDA accredited certifying agent for producers located in Maryland.
 MDA also offers a registration program for exempt operations.

 - MDA reviews the application and inspection report to determine if the operation is in compliance with the standards established by the National Organic Program.